-We expect awardees to deposit data resulting from IMLS-funded research in a broadly accessible repository that allows the public to use the data without charge by the time you submit your final performance report to IMLS.
+We expect you to deposit data resulting from IMLS-funded research in a broadly accessible repository.
+The data should be available to the public without charge, no later than the date you submit your final performance report to IMLS.

 The data should be deposited in a machine-readable, non-proprietary digital format to maximize search, retrieval, and analysis.